-- Joint pain caused by drugs that lower estrogen levels.
+- Joint pain caused by drugs called aromatase inhibitors (aromatase inhibitor-induced arthralgias).
 Early research suggests that taking a combination of glucosamine sulfate and chondroitin sulfate in two or three divided doses daily for 24 weeks reduces pain in women taking drugs that lower estrogen levels for early stage breast cancer.

 - Other conditions.

-Asthma: There is one report linking an asthma attack with taking glucosamine.
-It is not known for sure if glucosamine was the cause of the asthma attack.
+Asthma: Glucosamine might make asthma worse.
 Until more is known, people with asthma should be cautious about taking products that contain glucosamine.

 Do not take this combination